aparo/pyes/docs/guide/reference/java-api/delete-by-query.rst

             .actionGet();

-For more information on the delete by query operation, check out the :doc:`delete_by_query API <.//guide/reference/api/delete-by-query.html>`  docs.
+For more information on the delete by query operation, check out the :ref:`delete_by_query API <es-guide-reference-java-api-guide-reference-api-delete-by-query>`  docs.